 Colleges have also been provided with their own student enrollment percentages by race and gender since the 2008-2009 equity update reports.
 This additional benchmark was added based on feedback that colleges should strive to reflect their student demographics in their employment.
-Beginning this year, student enrollment data will be used as the benchmark for setting employment goals.
+The student enrollment data will be used as the benchmark for setting employment goals.